|

 The information that we are offered points to Frances as being the Chans' fifth child

-and their number three daughter.
-Although a third daughter can be seen in several Charlie Chan films, Frances
+and their Number Three Daughter.
+Although a third daughter can be seen in several Charlie Chan films,

 in 1944.
 Charlie Chan referred then to this daughter as "the beauty of the Chan family."